Most Treasured Volunteer Award

 Celebrating Volunteers in Greater Cleveland’s Health and Social Services Community

 The Most Treasured Volunteer Award is one of the awards presented annually by The Center for Community Solutions.
-The 2018 Awards event was held during the Celebration of Human Services on Friday, October 26, at the Hilton Garden Inn & Gateway Conference Center.
-The awards luncheon followed a morning program of sessions on human services topics.
-Check out pictures from this year’s event here!
+The 2019 Awards event will be held during the Celebration of Human Services on Friday, October 25, at the Hilton Garden Inn & Gateway Conference Center.
+Nominations will be accepted May 6-June 28, 2019.

 Mark Cline, Greater Cleveland Volunteers